-If you purchase a casket or alternative container from somewhere other than the funeral establishment, the law prohibits the funeral establishment from charging a "casket handling" fee.
+If you purchase a casket or alternative container from somewhere other than a funeral establishment, the law prohibits the funeral establishment from charging a "casket handling" fee.
 However, your purchase must meet the standards set by the cemetery or crematory and must take into consideration the size of the body.
-Remember to shop wisely, since retail casket sellers are not bound by the same laws or regulations that govern funeral establishments, crematories, and cemeteries.
-If purchasing items in advance, insist that any money you pay be placed in a trust, and be sure to get a copy of the trust agreement.
+Remember to shop wisely, since retail casket sellers are not bound by the same laws or regulations that govern funeral establishments, crematories, hydrolysis facilities, and cemeteries.
+When purchasing items in advance of need, also known as preneed, insist that any money you pay be placed in a trust, and be sure to get a copy of the trust agreement.